Hamilton wins Emilia Romagna Grand Prix for 93rd F1 win

-IMOLA, Italy (AP) — Lewis Hamilton overcame a sluggish start to win the Emilia Romagna Grand Prix on Sunday for a record-extending 93rd Formula One victory.
+IMOLA, Italy (AP) — Runaway championship leader Lewis Hamilton overcame a sluggish start to win the Emilia Romagna Grand Prix on Sunday for a record-extending 93rd Formula One victory.

-Hamilton beat Mercedes teammate Valtteri Bottas by 5.7 seconds and rushed over to celebrate with the team’s engineers and mechanics after the team clinched another constructors’ title.
+Hamilton beat Mercedes teammate Valtteri Bottas by 5.7 seconds and rushed over to celebrate with the team’s engineers and mechanics after the team clinched a record-extending seventh straight constructors’ title.

+“Seven times champs, something to tell my grandchildren,” said Hamilton, who also clinched an extra point for the fastest lap.
+“It is very overwhelming right now.”

-Renault driver Daniel Ricciardo placed third for a second podium of an impressive season.
+Renault driver Daniel Ricciardo placed third for a second podium of an impressive season, while Daniil Kvyat placed a commendable fourth in what is expected to be his last season before being replaced at AlphaTauri.

+“It was a bizarre one, I’m not sure what happened to Max but that put us in the fight for a podium,” Ricciardo said.
+“Cyril (Abiteboul) will not be getting another tattoo though.”

+Abiteboul is the team principal and, at the start of the season, agreed to have a tattoo done if Ricciardo finished a race on the podium.

 Hamilton started from second on the grid and was overtaken by Max Verstappen, who span off track 11 laps from the end after his rear right tire blew, bringing out the safety car and prompting drivers to change to quicker tires.